Tunisian leader seeks to dissolve nation's top judiciary

-TUNIS, Tunisia (AP) — Tunisia’s president has announced a plan to dissolve the national judiciary body on suspicion of corruption and mishandling of sensitive political cases, according to local media reports Sunday.
+TUNIS, Tunisia (AP) — Tunisia’s president has announced a plan to dissolve the national judiciary body. claiming suspicions of corruption and possible mishandling of politically charged cases, local media reported Sunday.
+Opposition members said the move was just the latest example of the president’s extreme power grab.

 The decision by President Kais Saied to disband the Superior Council of the Judiciary comes as Tunisians on Sunday marked the ninth anniversary of the assassination of a prominent left-wing leader and an outspoken critic of the Islamist movement.